nhaseley/site-week1-project1-flixster-starter/README.md

 - [ ] Allow user to view more details about a movie within a popup.
 - [ ] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [ ] Implement anything else that you can get done to improve the app functionality!
+- [x] Implement anything else that you can get done to improve the app functionality!

+What I added:
+* Toggle through pages (previous page AND next page), with accessibility
-- * New movies are not added to the bottom, but to the page entirely (Movies from previous searches are wiped)
+* New movies are not added to the bottom, but to the page entirely (Movies from previous searches are wiped)

 ### Walkthrough Video